microsoft/sqlworkshops/sql2019lab/02_Security.md

 **STEP 3: Add classifications using the wizard in SSMS**

+**NOTE**: *SSMS still supports using Data Discover and Classification against older versions of SQL Server but will use the older technique built into the tool.
+Auditing will not be available for these scenarios.*

 - Launch SSMS and select the Data Discovery and Classification option as a Task from WideWorldImporters in Object Explorer

 ![Launch Data Classification](./graphics/launch_data_classification.png)